pr0xh4ck/java/README.md

        transferred along two or more nodes.The User Datagram Protocol, or UDP, is a communication protocol used across the Internet for especially time-sensitive transmissions such as video playback or DNS lookups.
        It speeds up communications by not formally establishing a connection before data is transferred.
-       This allows data to be transferred very quickly, but it can also cause packets to become lost in transit — and create opportunities for exploitation in the form of DDoS attacks.
+       This allows data to be transferred very quickly,
 ```